xia0nan/Daily-Coding-Problem/README.md

 lock, which attempts to lock the node.
 If it cannot be locked, then it should return false.
 Otherwise, it should lock it and return true. unlock, which unlocks the node.
 If it cannot be unlocked, then it should return false.
 Otherwise, it should unlock it and return true.
 You may augment the node to add parent pointers or any other property you would like.
 You may assume the class is used in a single-threaded program, so there is no need for actual locks or mutexes.
 Each method should run in O(h), where h is the height of the tree.

+### Daily Coding Problem: Problem #25 [Hard]
+**2019 Mar 26th**

+This problem was asked by Facebook.

+Implement regular expression matching with the following special characters:

+. (period) which matches any single character
+* (asterisk) which matches zero or more of the preceding element That is, implement a function that takes in a string and a valid regular expression and returns whether or not the string matches the regular expression.

+For example, given the regular expression "ra." and the string "ray", your function should return true.
+The same regular expression on the string "raymond" should return false.

+Given the regular expression ".*at" and the string "chat", your function should return true.
+The same regular expression on the string "chats" should return false.